EU-flaggan och den svenska flaggan mot en blå himmel.

 The Packaging Regulation

-A new regulation will replace the current packaging directive and a proposal for a new regulation is up for negotiations during the Swedish precidency.
+A new regulation will replace the current packaging directive and a proposal for a new regulation were up for negotiations during the Swedish presidency.
 The European Commission wants to ensure uniform legislation across the EU.
-The proposal concerns packaging materials and therefore the Swedish Environmental Protection Agency has primary responsibility among the agencies.
-At the Swedish Chemicals Agency, we will work with the parts that apply to chemicals.
+The proposal concerns packaging materials and therefore the Swedish Environmental Protection Agency had the primary responsibility among the agencies.
+At the Swedish Chemicals Agency, we worked with the parts that apply to chemicals.

 Read more about the Packaging directive at EUR-Lex.eu External link.